Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

   // Callback above contains more checks cy.get("@callback").should("have.been.called");

-  // Possibly the more "Cypress'y" way to do this for reference (but I don't like it):
+  // Possibly the more "Cypress'y" way to do this for reference:
+  // (I don't like it):
   // cy.get("@callback").should(
   //  "have.been.calledWithMatch",
   //  Cypress.sinon.match.number